Assistance programs Warren County Ohio.

 The Warren Metropolitan Housing Authority (phone number (513) 695-3380) will often get government funding.
 They then pass the funds to low income households as well as people who have a job but that are still struggling.
 The address is 990 E Ridge Dr, Lebanon, OH 45036.
 The grants can be that is to be used to provide rent, prevent evictions, and give housing assistance.
 There are also section 8 vouchers for the low-income in Warren County.

 The rent program offered by MHA was established back in 1991, and the primary goal is to assist the Warren County’s families who are facing an eviction.
 There is also support for people who are currently homeless, and others who seek housing help.
 They assist families through a two-year program.
 In addition, the program works closely with local charities and shelters to provide rent assistance, supportive services, and housing.

-Services offered from the authority include case management, medical bill advocacy, subsidized housing, money management, life skills classes.
-The Housing Authority will also focus on employment skills, help find jobs, and educational training.
+Services offered from the authority include case management, medical bill advocacy, subsidized housing, money management, as well as general life skills classes.
+The Housing Authority will also focus on employment skills, help tenants find jobs, and access educational training.
 Contact the housing authority to learn more at 513-695-3380.

 This is also generally financial help from the Federal Emergency Food and Shelter Program.
 Most years funds are provided to Warren County and Lebanon Ohio..
 The money will be provided to local charity organizations and non-profit groups, and they will use the money to supplement or expand ongoing feeding, sheltering and rent/mortgage or utility assistance in the county.
 They also help stop evictions, and learn more on how to fight an eviction in Ohio.

 The following groups should be distributing the funds to people in need.
 Contact them to learn more or apply. for assistance.
 Family Abuse Shelter ((513) 925-1107), Kings Local School District Community Services, Lebanon Food Pantry, Franklin Area Community Services ((937) 746-7791), Little Miami Food Services, Lebanon Community Services, Interfaith Hospitality Network ((513) 934-5250), Warren County Community Services and New Housing Ohio-Bernie’s Place for the disabled (dial (513)554-4567).